Thuggonaut/42IC_Ring01_Get_Next_Line/README.md

 		- We send it a pointer of type `void` which is a buffer.
 		- We send it a second `size_t` which is a number of bytes.
 		- Then, `read()` will read from a file, then store what it read in a variable.
-		- On objects capable of seeking, the `read()` starts at a position given by the pointer associated with `fd`.
+		- On objects capable of seeking, the `read()` starts at a position given by the file pointer associated with `fd`.
-		- Upon return from `read()`, the pointer is incremented by the number of bytes actually read.
+		- Upon return from `read()`, the file pointer is incremented by the number of bytes actually read.
-		- So, when you call it for the first time on a file, the pointer will be positioned right before the first character of that file.
+		- So, when you call it for the first time on a file, the file pointer will be positioned right before the first character of that file.
-		- Then, you tell it to “read n bytes”, and say, `n = 5`, it’ll read 5 bytes of characters, while advancing the pointer five bytes forward.
+		- Then, you tell it to “read n bytes”, and say, `n = 5`, it’ll read 5 bytes of characters, while advancing the file pointer five bytes forward.
 		- Then, you tell it to “store the 5 characters read in the buffer I’ve sent you”, and it’ll store them in the buffer.
 		- Finally, it returns the number of bytes it successfully read.
-		- Calling `read()` again on the same file that was just read, it’ll remember the position of the pointer which will be where it last read from, as it’s associated with the file descriptor.
+		- Calling `read()` again on the same file that was just read, it’ll remember the position of the file pointer which will be where it last read from, as it’s associated with the file descriptor.
-			- So, the pointer stays where it last was, at the end of the first call, and upon calling it again it’ll know what it’s already read.
+			- So, the file pointer stays where it last was, at the end of the first call, and upon calling it again it’ll know what it’s already read.
-			- We tell it to read 5 bytes again, and it’ll read 5 bytes then increment the pointer 5 bytes forward again.
+			- We tell it to read 5 bytes again, and it’ll read 5 bytes then increment the file pointer 5 bytes forward again.
 Then it’ll store 5 bytes of characters read in the buffer, and return `5` to indicate it’s successfully read 5 bytes.
 		- Calling `read()` in a loop on the same file will always overwrite the buffer with the new characters read, as it uses the same memory.
 		- What happens when we call `read()` again but there are less bytes than `n` to read before the end of a file?
 			- It’ll read the remaining bytes, then stores the read characters in the buffer, then returns the number of bytes it’s read, and when it’s finished reading the file, it returns `0`.